nesmanpro/test-omlineGW/README.md

 **Must be completed during the test.**

-- OpenableComponent
+- SlideoutComponent
   - Displays a floating modal that holds content.

-- OpenableStore
+- SlideoutStore
-  - Manages the *OpenableComponent*, its content and its status.
+  - Manages the *SlideoutComponent*, its content and its status.

 - BannerComponent
   - Displays a floating alert that holds content.